mandeepairborne/samweb/content/_index.md

 ## Thanks to ♥

-- [Jakub Steiner](https://jimmac.eu) for the [OS Component Website](https://jimmac.github.io/os-component-website), on top of which this whole thing is built.
+- [Jakub Steiner](https://jimmac.eu) for the [OS Component Website](https://jimmac.github.io/os-component-website), which served as a starting point and inspiration.
 - [Carl Schwan](https://carlschwan.eu) for the [Mastodon-powered Comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/).
 - Everyone who supported me and said good stuff <3